KCS Leadership Workshop

 The KCS Leadership Workshop is intended for managers in organizations who are adopting the KCS practices.
 The workshop develops the perspective, concepts, and skills needed to successfully lead a knowledge-centered organization.

 During the KCS Design Session, the team creates a Performance Assessment Model.
-These performance metrics are validated during Wave I. Once Wave I is in progress and reports are available, the managers participate in a KCS Leadership Workshop to learn how to interpret the trends in the leading indicators (activities), the outcome indicators, radar charts, Article Quality Index (AQI) and Process Integration Indicators (PII).
+These performance metrics are validated during Wave I. Once Wave I is in progress and reports are available, the managers participate in a KCS Leadership Workshop to learn how to interpret the trends in the leading indicators (activities), the outcome indicators, radar charts, Content Standard Checklist, and Process Adherence Review (PAR).
 Most importantly, mangers learn how to have a conversation with knowledge workers about KCS understanding, buy-in, and behaviors – not about the numbers!
 If knowledge workers engage in the right behaviors and exercise good judgment in using the Solve Loop techniques in the context of the desired outcomes, great things happen.

 This workshop gives managers a new perspective on their role and introduces managers to the power of: